n-grace-henry/MS-Thesis/progress_logs/may_progress_log.md

 Starting isopropanol esterfication, this evaporation happens on heat so I cannot leave it overnight.
 Glu-40 got a little messed up because the vial was damaged so a lot of liquid seems to have leaked out.
 Since Glu-20 looks good I think it should be fine.

+## 2023-05-31
+Doing derivitization by acetylation step today.
+Everything seems normal so far.
+This time they get blown down not on heat so I will probably leave them alone for a long time.